gusc/Threads/README.md

 Library provides a Qt-style signal-slot functionality, but with standard C++ only.

 Signals are means to emit data to multiple listeners at once.
-All you have to do is to `connect()` to each signal with a target thread (`Thread*`) on which the callback should be executed and a callback function pointer itself.
+All you have to do is to `connect()` to each signal with a target task queue (`std::weak_ptr<TaskQueue>`) on which the callback should be executed and a callback object itself (can be anything callable - functor, lambda, function pointer, bound method, etc.)

 If the listener is on the same thread where signal was emitted from it's called directly and all the data is passed as `const&`.
 Data is only copied when signal is emitted to a different thread, then the data is packed together with the callback and placed on that threads message queue for later processing.

 ### Signal class

-It's a templated class who's method signature depend on what arguments the signal has.

 `Signal` methods:

-* `size_t connect(Thread*, const std::function<void(TArg...)>&)` - connect a listener to the signal (returns the connection ID or 0 if failed to store the connection)
-* `size_t connect(T*, const void(T::*)(TArg...))` - connect a listener member method of Thread class derivative to the signal (returns the connection ID or 0 if failed to store the connection)
+* `std::unique_ptr<Connection> connect(std::weak_ptr<TaskQueue> queue, const TCallable&)` - connect a callable listener that should be executed on associated TaskQueue to the signal (returns the connection handle)
-* `bool disconnect(Thread*, const std::function<void(TArg...)>&)` - disconnect a listener from the signal (returns false if function/thread pair is not found or if function came from temporary object, like std::bind)
-* `bool disconnect(T*, const void(T::*)(TArg...))` - disconnect a listener member method of Thread class derivative from the signal (returns false if function/thread is not found in connection list)
-* `bool disconnect(const size_t)` - disconnect a listener from the signal by connection ID (returns false if ID not found in connection list)
+* `void disconnectAll()` - disconnect all listeners from the signal
-* `void emit(const TArg&...)` - emit the signal with data - this will call all the connected listeners on their respective affinity threads
+* `void emit(const TArg&...)` - emit the signal with data - this will call all the connected listeners on their respective task queues

-When disconnecting listeners from signals, for function objects, like ones returned by `std::bind` or lambdas, you should use connection ID's.
+`Connection` methods:

+* `void close()` - disconnect from signal

 ### Examples